 A study from the Archives of Internal Medicine revealed a direct correlation between a low-carb diet and decreased blood pressure.
 This study compared a low-carb diet with a low-fat diet combined with a weight loss drug called Orlistat, which blocks fat absorption.

-The results showed that the low-carb diet group lost an average of 9.5% of their body weight whereas the low-fat group lost an average of 8.5%.
+The results showed that the low-carb diet group lost an average of 9.5% of their body weight, whereas the low-fat group lost an average of 8.5%.

-While the study revealed that both groups lost similar amounts of weight, the group on the low-carb diet had significantly better improvement in blood pressure than the group on the low-fat diet with Orlistat.
+The study revealed that both groups lost similar amounts of weight, the group on the low-carb diet had significantly better improvement in blood pressure than the group on the low-fat diet with Orlistat.

 One of the biggest contributors to high blood pressure is insulin resistance and high blood sugar.
 Some research shows that pathological changes in insulin and glucose metabolism can greatly affect the clinical and development course of hypertension.

 Having chronically high blood sugar, triglycerides, and hyperinsulinemia are far more common in people with hypertension.
 One of the biggest contributors to all three of these conditions is high-carb intake, particularly refined sugars and grains.

 Additionally, consuming too many sugary beverages like soda has also been shown to directly influence blood pressure, so be mindful of more than just carbs!